Carreau/pypi-legacy/README.rst

               |          |          |             |             | username=CTc/username
     template1 | username | UTF8     | en_US.UTF-8 | en_US.UTF-8 | =c/username     +
               |          |          |             |             | username=CTc/username

+Populate the data with an example sql file, for example, ``example.sql`` that can be found on the warehouse repository

 Sqlite
 ~~~~~~